-Andrew accepted a Training Contract with Co-op Legal Services in September 2017.
+Andrew accepted a training contract with Co-op in September 2017.
 He shares an insight into his first few months, explains why he chose Co-op and tells us what he’s most looking forward to.

 Why did you want to become a Solicitor?

 My desire to become a Solicitor started through reading of fictional characters such as Atticus Finch in ‘To Kill a Mockingbird,’ I marvelled at the ability of the character to use the facts of the case in such a persuasive manner.
 This lead to me studying law for one of my A-Levels and I realised the area was truly for me.